Kinto/kinto/cliquet_docs/ecosystem.rst

     In this example, ``IndexedResource`` must be used explicitly as a base resource class in applications.
-    A nicer pattern would be to trigger *Pyramid* events in *Cliquet* and let packages like this one plug listeners.
+    A nicer pattern would be to trigger *Pyramid* events in *Kinto-Core* and let packages like this one plug listeners.
 If you're interested, `we started to discuss it <https://github.com/mozilla-services/cliquet/issues/32>`_!